-Description: Enables or disables permission to edit all the parameters in all Call profiles and Connection profiles.
+Description: This parameter enables or disables permission to edit all the parameters in all Call profiles and Connection profiles.
 When the permission is disabled, the operator is restricted to editing only the Dial # and Base Ch Count parameters in the current Call profile.
 The operator may access the profiles via Telnet, by local management, or by remote management.